 Besides, Dorina also wants to enjoy a smooth service without obvious interruption.
 In the process of self-service checkout and payment, 1s seems to be a reasonable delay from the time Dorina enter the authorization area to the interactive interface displayed on her smartphone.
 Because the range based authorization process is only a small part of the whole service, So the ranging service should be carried out with a delay of 50ms, and the rest of the time can be used to complete the transmission and display of the shopping info.

 Given that people occasionally go to supermarkets, this type of Ranging service need to be turned on and off on demand.
-For example, when a Dorina enters a supermarket, a touchless self-checkout service can be enabled.
+For example, when Dorina enters a supermarket, a touchless self-checkout service can be enabled.
 When the customer leaves the supermarket, the service is disabled.
 In this way, the unnecessary ranging service can be avoided and the power consumption of UE can be reduced.

 Proposal